 Thayer Munford Scouting Report

-Thayer Munford’s athletic profile
+Munford’s athletic profile

 Right away, Munford stands out.
 Standing at 6’6″, 320 pounds, he’s a massive human being with a wide reach.
-That elite size is a big part of what makes his game so steady.
+That elite size is a big part of what makes his game so intriguing.
 With his wide reach and sturdy frame, Munford can be hard to move.

-Beyond size alone, however, his gigantic measurables allow for effective applicable use.
+Beyond size alone, however, his gigantic measurables allow for effective operation.
 The Ohio State product has an elite wingspan that carries a great deal of natural strength and leverage.
 His length can be a great conduit for power in multiple phases.
 It can drive up the power of his punches as a pass blocker.
 Meanwhile, in the running game, Munford can use his length to anchor and direct players across the field.

 Execution beyond the physical traits

 Munford’s size alone presents a challenge for defensive linemen, but the Buckeye has much more utility beyond that.
 As you might expect from a four-year starter, he has an impressive amount of refinement in his game coming out of college.

 Munford’s hands are prevalent in his game.
 While he can further refine his usage, his hands are calculated in pass protection.
 He hones in and counters rush moves, and he can react quickly to moves that stack on top of one another.
 While they may not always be overly powerful, his hands have solid pace.
 Meanwhile, Munford’s hands and feet work well together — that synergy keeps him balanced.

 Going further, the Ohio State OG has strong footwork when encountering pressure.
 He keeps a wide base and keeps his feet active when awaiting the rush.
 When imbalanced, he can stay upright and recover.
 He also flashes decent knee bend and torso flexibility.